Jonty-Lees/consumer_behaviour_dash_app/README.md

 ### Planning through Miro

-In order to keep track of progress and make sure I was on the right track, I used Miro to organise the project into bitsize pieces as well as create a wire frame.
+In order to keep track of myy progress and make sure I was not feature creeping, I used Miro to organise the project into bitsize pieces as well as create a wire frame.
 I wanted to create an interface that was very simplistic and easy.

 You can view the page here: [Miro](https://miro.com/app/board/uXjVOdLqfzg=/?invite_link_id=520433487136)